Information on the coronavirus (Covid-19)

 Can we get access to the two buildings of Conservatorium Maastricht?

 Under strict conditions, Conservatorium Maastricht is open to students and teachers who have a scheduled activity, after this you are expected to leave the building.Colleagues are asked to work at home until further notice.

 What will happen to the events of Conservatorium Maastricht?

-All events (masterclasses, workshops, concerts a.o.) will be postponed until further notice.
+All events (masterclasses, workshops, concerts a.o.) will be scheduled in an alternative way or will be postponed until further notice.

 How will education take place?

-Lessons will take place online as much as possible.
+Lessons will take place in a blended education form.
+This means at location where possible and online if necessary.
 Lecturers use a variety of online tools.
 Some lecturers have given assignments via video, some offer live-streaming lessons, etc. Check your Zuydmail on a daily basis for invitations, instructions, etc. Contact the lecturer of the subject for more information.
 If you cannot contact the lecturer, contact the teamleader of your department.

 Please be aware that the effectiveness depends on various influences like technical circumstances and worldwide peak capacities.